BREWING ARIZONA

 1905 Advertisiement for the Arizona Brewing Co.

 Although most breweries in Arizona had closed by 1900, some enterprising individuals believed a brewery could succeed.
 The Arizona Brewing Company in Prescott became the first brewery to open in the territory following the turn of the century.
 Construction began in 1903 and its first beer was sold in 1904.
-But with Prohibition arriving early in Arizona, it closed just before the new year in 1915.
+It became very successful but closed just before the new year in 1915 when prohibition came early to Arizona.

 Picture